ConEmu/ConEmu.github.io/en/FAQ-6.md

 ‘SDK::VS 15.0 x64 tools prompt’, and so on.
 They set up prompt and environment variables.

+**TL;DR.** Use `/k` switch: `cmd.exe /k ...`!
+Without it you would get the message ‘Root process was alive less than 10 sec’.
+And it's true.
+Without `/k` switch you ask ConEmu (actually cmd) to ‘execute this batch and exit’.

 Does not matter how do you [run you cmd (batch) script](LaunchNewTab.html), the rules are the same for ‘cmd.exe’.
 [Tasks](Tasks.html), [New console dialog](LaunchNewTab.html), command prompt, Windows' `Win+R` dialog, whatever...

-Just run `cmd /?` to understand switches and capabilities.
+Run `cmd /?` to understand switches and capabilities.
 And **take care** about **double quotes**.

-**TLDR.** Just use `/k` switch with ‘cmd.exe’!
-Without it you would get the message ‘Root process was alive less than 10 sec’.
-And it's true.
-Without `/k` switch you ask ConEmu ‘**just** execute this batch’.

-Example for desktop shortcut: run *new* ConEmu window with cmd.exe initialized with file ‘C:\Your tools\YourScript.cmd’.
+Desktop shortcut example.
+It runs *new* ConEmu window with cmd.exe initialized via file `C:\Your tools\YourScript.cmd`.

 ~~~
 ConEmu64.exe -nosingle -run cmd.exe /k "C:\Your tools\YourScript.cmd".